What is Depression?

 - Low energy

-- Changes in sleep (difficulty sleeping or sleep more than usual)
+- Changes in sleep (difficulty sleeping or sleeping more than usual)

 - Feelings of worthlessness